oracle-livelabs/apex/apex-workflows/introduction.md

 *Note: This workshop assumes you are using Oracle APEX 24.2.*

-### Downloads
+## Downloads

-[Click here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/doctors-app-made-easy.sql) to download the completed application.
+If you are stuck or the app is not working as expected, you can download and install the completed app as follows:

 ## Learn More - *Useful Links*